We offer our Alumni a 20% fee discount on Master’s courses. Find out more about the alumni discounts we offer.

 - promotes advanced understanding of Child and Adolescent Mental Health (CAMH)

-- multi-agency and multi-disciplinary staff and student group provides students with an exciting and varied learning environment
+- multi-agency and multi-disciplinary staff and student group provides you with an exciting and varied learning environment

 - specialist training for primary mental health workers